BulkGate/woosms/readme.txt

 = Can I send SMS campaigns worldwide? =

 Yes.
-See our <a href="https://www.bulkgate.com/en/sms-price" target="_blank" title="SMS price list">SMS price list</a> to check the SMS price for your desired country.
+See our <a href="https://www.bulkgate.com/en/pricing/sms/" target="_blank" title="SMS pricing">SMS price list</a> to check the SMS price for your desired country.

 = Can I have a two-way communication with a customer? =

 You are able to interact with your customers directly and receive their reactions through <a href="https://www.bulkgate.com/en/solutions/two-way-sms/" target="_blank" title="2-way SMS">two-way SMS.</a> You have to choose the correct sender ID type.
 However, two-way SMS may not be supported in some countries and/or by a specific sender ID type.
-See our <a href="https://www.bulkgate.com/en/sms-price" target="_blank" title="SMS price list">SMS pricing.</a>
+See our <a href="https://www.bulkgate.com/en/pricing/sms/" target="_blank" title="SMS pricing">SMS pricing.</a>

 = Can I try WooSMS for free?  =